uncbiag/easyreg/doc/source/notes/walk_through_demos.rst

 Demos on training BrainStorm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This demo need some additional steps to generate new data as mention in their paper.
+This demo need some additional steps to generate new data.
-We didn't put generation code here, but sample codes can be found in data_pre/reg_process_example/gen_from_brainstorm.py
+We didn't put data generation code here, but sample codes can be found in data_pre/reg_process_example/gen_from_brainstorm.py

 1. Train the transformation network of Brainstorm [`link <https://arxiv.org/abs/1902.09383>`_]

 .. code:: shell